mdzulfikar-dev/OnlineReservationSystem/README.md

 It allows users to book, cancel, and view train reservations through a simple console-based interface.
 The project demonstrates JDBC connectivity, SQL database handling, and object-oriented programming concepts in Java.

-Features:
+**Features**

      Book a new reservation
      Cancel an existing reservation
      View all reservations
      Data stored securely in MySQL database

 **Tech Stack**
 1. Programming Language: Java
 2. Database: MySQL
 3. Connector: JDBC

 **Installation & Setup**
 1. Clone the repository:
            git clone https://github.com/mdzulfikar-dev/OnlineReservationSystem.git

            cd online-reservation-system

-2. Create a MySQL Database and it also contains reaservations table:
+3. Create a MySQL Database and it also contains reaservations table:

            ```sql
            CREATE DATABASE DetailsOfPassenger;